matrix-org/synapse/docs/server-server/signing.rst

 non-essential event contents.
 Before signing the event it is encoded as Canonical JSON and hashed using SHA-256.
 The resulting hash is then stored in the event JSON in a ``hash`` object under a ``sha256`` key.
-Then all non-essential keys are striped from the event object and the resulting object which included the ``hash`` key is signed using the JSON signing algorithm.
+Then all non-essential keys are stripped from the event object, and the resulting object which included the ``hash`` key is signed using the JSON signing algorithm.

 Servers can then transmit the entire event or the event with the non-essential keys removed.
-Recieving servers can then check the entire event if it is present by computing the SHA-256 of the event excluding the ``hash`` object or by using the ``hash`` object including in the event if keys have been redacted.
+Receiving servers can then check the entire event if it is present by computing the SHA-256 of the event excluding the ``hash`` object, or by using the ``hash`` object included in the event if keys have been redacted.

 New hash functions can be introduced by adding additional keys to the ``hash`` object.
 Since the ``hash`` object cannot be redacted a server shouldn't allow